jay-joshy/allergyguide/docs/OIT_CALCULATOR_ARCHITECTURE.md

 ### 5. Stability and Persistence

 - **Undo/Redo Stability:** Verify `ProtocolState` history stack and doesn't grow infinitely or behave unpredictably during complex edits.

+### 6. User and Dev documentation stable

+- Include user section on how calculations are done (ie. dropdown in .md file)